ThiagoTerraDev/peaky-blinders-project/README.md

 https://thiagoterradev.github.io/peaky-blinders-project/

 This project aims to show a presentation page of the TV series called Peaky Blinders.
-The project was originally designed by the owners of Dev em Dobro, to be developed during a week of live online studies.
+The project was originally designed by the owners of Dev em Dobro, with the TV show "The Last of Us" theme, to be developed during a week of live online studies.
+However, I developed the project and decided to modify the main theme.

 The presentation page shows the title of the TV series (logo), followed by a paragraph (synopsis), as well as the background images that change according to the user's click on the buttons located just below.